-For centuries, readers of Tao Qian have felt directly addressed by his poetic voice.
-This theme in the reception of Tao Qian, moreover, developed alongside an assumption that Tao was fundamentally misunderstood during his own age.
+For centuries, readers of Tao Qian have felt directly addressed by his poetic voice, while it became assumed that he was fundamentally misunderstood during his own age.
 This book revisits Tao’s approach to his readers by attempting to situate it within the particular poetics of address that characterized the Six Dynasties classicist tradition.
-How would Tao Qian have anticipated that his readers would understand him?

 Mark Jones examines the making of a new child’s world in Japan, 1890–1930, and focuses on the institutions, groups, and individuals that reshaped both the idea of childhood and the daily life of children.
 He also places the story of modern childhood within a broader social context—the emergence of a middle class in early twentieth century Japan.

 Miryam Sas explores the theoretical and cultural implications of Japanese experimental arts in a range of media, casting light on important moments in the arts from the 1960s to the early 1980s.
 This book also locates Japanese experimental arts in an extensive, sustained dialogue with key issues of contemporary critical theory.